Sandy1811/ParlAI/resources/book_ride/nlu_training_data.md

 - Where can we drive you?
 - Where are you going?
 - Whats your desired destination?
+- where do you wanna go?
+- whats the dropoff location?
+- where are you going to?
+- going to?
+- arrival location
+- whats your destination?
+- whats your arrival location
+- destination
+- arriving at?

 ## intent:ride_ask_departure
 - Where are you located